Is the Yucatan Peninsula safe for new travelers?

 The peninsula and the west coast are known as the Riviera Maya are safe to travel alone, if don’t get up to anything illegal/suspect.

-If you stay within the confines of the resort and beach areas and trust your instincts, you’ll have a wonderful vacation.
+If you stay within the confines of the resort and beach areas and trust your instincts, you’ll have a wonderful time backpacking or on a family vacation.

-You’ll need to abide by the necessary precautions when traveling to Central America such as don’t go out alone at night, don’t trust in random strangers, don’t flash expensive items, etc.
+You’ll need to abide by the necessary precautions when traveling to Central America such as don’t go out alone at night in certain areas/streets, don’t trust in random strangers, don’t flash expensive items, etc.

 💡Smart Travel Tip